 - Add back in the chicken and top with fresh herbs.

-Cooking the chicken breast
+1. Cook the chicken

-Making the fettuccine and sauce
+2. Make the fettuccine and sauce

 There are a few tricks to getting the pasta right too.
 I’ve tested a number of variations of the recipe and this truly makes the best pasta and cream sauce.

 First, rinse off the pan before you start cooking the pancetta.
-The high heat you used to brown the chicken makes a fond which gets too brown and bitter after cooking the veggies and pancetta for the sauce.
+The high heat you used to brown the meat makes a fond which gets too brown and bitter after cooking the veggies and pancetta for the sauce.